-A Neighbourhood Plan is in the process of being created jointly with the neighbouring parish of Okehampton Hamlets.
+A community led Neighbourhood Plan is in the process of being created jointly with the neighbouring parish of Okehampton Hamlets and working with the Dartmoor National Park.
 The working group comprises of Members of both Councils alongside members of the public.
 Its aim is to ensure that future developments are fit for purpose and the area in which they are proposed whilst giving consideration to the climate, biodiversity and the environment.